nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 which may be limited to responding to citizen reports, incorporating the process into other town duties as appropriate.

-Any grocery or retail store distributing plastic checkout bags in violation of this bylaw shall be subject to a noncriminal disposition fine as specified in Article 31 of the General Bylaws,
+Any grocery or retail store orr restaurant distributing plastic checkout bags in violation of this bylaw shall be subject to a noncriminal disposition fine as specified in Article 31 of the General Bylaws,

 Noncriminal Disposition of Certain Violations of Bylaws and Rules and Regulations.
 Any such